-Olivia presents to the children’s emergency department at 3:40 one Monday afternoon still in her school uniform and with her friend Annabel.
+Olivia presents to the children’s emergency department at 3:40 one Monday afternoon, still in her school uniform and with her friend Annabel.
 Annabel does all the talking to start with and tells the receptionist her friend has “a gynae problem”.
-She is somewhat assertive with the triage nurse arguing that Olivia needs to be seen by a doctor, in a private room and not in a cubicle with curtains.
+She is somewhat assertive with the triage nurse, arguing that Olivia needs to be seen by a doctor in a private room, not in a cubicle with curtains.
 They disclose that they are both 15 years old.
 When you arrive in the room, Olivia tells you she’s come to A&E to get “the morning after pill”.

-Requests for emergency contraception (EC) are a common reason for presentating to GPs, sexual health services and the emergency department.
-As a children’s doctor it can be a bit of a shock to the system to recognise that adolescents are just as likely as adults to need emergency contraception.
+Emergency contraception (EC) requests are a common reason for presenting to GPs, sexual health services and the emergency department.
+As a children’s doctor, it can be a shock to the system to recognise that adolescents are just as likely as adults to need emergency contraception.
 There is often a learning gap in the paediatric medicine curriculum.
 In the UK, around 7% of all women of childbearing age have used emergency contraception in the past 12 months.
 10-20% of sexually active teenagers acknowledge they do not always use condoms when having sex.
 A request for emergency contraception in a teenager signals that contraceptive and sexual health needs are not being met.

 What do you need to cover in the history?

 - Why does she think she needs emergency contraception?

 - When did unprotected sex (UPSI) occur? (i.e. how long ago)

 - Where is she in her cycle? (i.e. when was her last menstrual period (LMP)?)

 - How many other episodes of UPSI have there been this cycle?

 - Was it consensual?
 Consider Sexual Assault Referral Centre (SARC) or forensic medicine input.
 STI risk?
 Childhood Sexual Exploitation Risk.

 - Was he a regular partner?
 (STI risk especially)